KnightHacks/admin-tool-frontend-2022/README.md

 `-i, -t, -d, --name` are optional flags.
 Reference: https://docs.docker.com/engine/reference/run/.

 `-p 9090:9090` is required and based on the configured port in the Dockerfile and the NGINX config (default.config).

+You can now use the website through the url `http://localhost:9090` in your browser of choice.